dylanmei/statefun-examples/remote-example/README.md

 Run the function and the accompanying Flink cluster: `docker-compose up`. _If the Kafka broker appears to crash, run `docker-compose restart kafka-broker` or restart this step._

 Now we have our Flink Stateful function running, but we don't have any state.
 We'll use `harness.py` to create and interact with our `supply` data.
-- Install a few requirements: `pip3 install beautifultable pluralizer`
+- Install a few requirements: `pip3 install beautifultable kafka-python pluralizer`
 - In a new shell, run `python3 harness.py restock` to add to our supply of products.
 - In a new shell, run `python3 harness.py add-to-basket` to take from our supply of products.
 - In a new shell, run `python3 harness.py print-supply` to show a live-feed of changes to our supply of products.